pktgen/Pktgen-DPDK/README.md

 which needs to be run as root once per boot.
 The script contains a commands to setup the environment.

-Make sure you run the setup script as root via 'sudo ./setup'.
+Make sure you run the setup script as root via 'sudo -E ./setup'.
 The setup script is a bash script and tries to setup the system correctly, but you may have to change the script to match your number of huge pages you configured above.